Common Chicken Questions

 What Are the Best Chicken Breeds for Egg Production?

 It’s hard to get chicken enthusiasts to agree on the answer to this question.
-If you prefer to keep heritage breeds of chickens, the White Leghorn is reputed to be the best egg producer with the Rhode Island Red coming in second.
+If you prefer to keep heritage breeds of chickens, the White Leghorn is reputed to be the best egg producer with the Rhode Island Red as the best heritage breed for brown eggs.
 If you don’t care about heritage breeds and just want the best hens for all around egg production, you would do well to keep California Whites or Production Reds.
-The Rhode Island Red and Production Red are also good dual purpose birds.
+The Rhode Island Red is also good dual purpose bird.

 Do Chickens Lay Eggs in the Winter?